1on3w01f/DevOps-TalentX_Project/README.md

 #DevOps

-In this project, we have a product called TalentX.
+In this project, I have a product called TalentX.
 TalentX is a web Application where employers find and hire the best professional talents in the area of DevOps and Cybersecurity across the globe.
+The goal of this project is to showcase my expertise in the key areas of DevOps and Site Reliability Engineering (SRE).

-It is a website written in Java.
-TalentX consists of multiple services - Nginx, Apache Tomcat, RabbitMQ, MemCached, & MySQL.
+TalentX is a business networking website written in Java.
+TalentX consists of multiple services - NGINX, APACHE TOMCAT, RABBITMQ, MEMCACHED, & MYSQL.
 These services will form the website stack.
-The goal of this project is to showcase my expertise in these areas of DevOps and Site Reliability Engineering (SRE).
+The NGINX web service will be used as the load balancing in the application and will route users' requests to the APACHE TOMCAT server.
+The APACHE TOMCAT service is a java web application service that hosts the talentX application.
+It serves the user a web page to signup or login, and these login details are stored in the MYSQL database service.
+Also included in the stack is the MEMCACHED service, a database caching service that is connected to the MYSQL service in the stack.
+This will cache all the requests being returned by the MYSQL database service.
+Hence, next time the same request comes, it will be accessing the data which is cached in MEMCACHED.
+The RABBITMQ service is a queuing service to connect applications together in the stack.

  The website will be deployed and tested across the following platforms.

 1. Local setup - Using vagrant to create VMs on a local Machine & deploying these services on the VMs using automation